Joel Grant

-Joel Valentino Grant (born 26 August 1987) is a professional footballer who plays as a winger for Nantwich Town.
+Joel Valentino Grant (born 26 August 1987) is a former professional footballer who played as a winger.

 Beginning his career with Watford he made seven league appearances as well as spending time on loan with Aldershot Town, he later played for Crewe Alexandra, Wycombe Wanderers, Yeovil Town, Exeter City, Plymouth Argyle, Swindon Town and Grimsby Town.
 He is a former Jamaican international.
 He can either play as a winger, midfielder or striker.
 He has performed as a traditional winger for most of his career, despite the rise of inside forwards in the past decade.

 Club career

 Watford

 Born in Acton, London, Grant started his career at Watford.
 He made his first team debut whilst still a member of Watford's Academy, coming on as a substitute in a League Cup match against Notts County on 23 August 2005.
 Whilst still an Academy scholar, he made nine more appearances for the club, including three starts.

 Grant was rewarded with a professional contract by Watford prior to the 2006–07 season.
 On 31 August 2006, he joined Aldershot Town on a four-month loan, to gain experience.
 During his time with the Shots, he made 19 league and cup appearances, scoring 4 goals.

 Grant was unable to break into the Watford side during their 2006–07 Premiership campaign and he was released at the end of the season.